 To Xunzi, effective regulation of the use of names is pivotal to maintaining social and political order.
 Paradoxical sayings endanger good order by potentially confusing the community about how to draw the distinctions that ground the use of names and thus how to use names properly.
-Propounding paradoxes that muddle the correct use of names is a "great depravity," a crime comparable to tampering with tallies and measures (22/8).
-To help eliminate this depravity, Xunzi develops a sophisticated theory covering the purpose of names, the basis for distinguishing the kinds they refer to, and the key points for regulating their use, three points he claims clarify all of the errors that underlie paradoxical sayings.7 In the course of this discussion, he cites three further sets of paradoxes associated with the School of Names.
+Propounding paradoxes that muddle the correct use of names is a "great depravity," a crime comparable to tampering with tallies and measures (Xunzi 22/8).
+To help eliminate this depravity, Xunzi develops a sophisticated theory covering the purpose of names, the basis for distinguishing the kinds they refer to, and the key points for regulating their use, three points he claims clarify all of the errors that underlie paradoxical sayings.
+In the course of this discussion, he cites three further sets of paradoxes associated with the School of Names.

-The first set are "being insulted is not disgraceful," "sages do not care about themselves," and "killing robbers is not killing people" (22/29-30).
-Xunzi claims that these statements must be rejected because they interfere with the purpose of having names-namely, to distinguish different things and social statuses, communicate intentions, and thus complete tasks.
-The first of these sayings was a doctrine of Song Xing and Yin Wen, who advocated it as part of their campaign against war and aggression.8 A widespread cultural expectation seems to have been that gentlemen should defend their honor by answering an insult with aggression or else be disgraced.
+The first set are "being insulted is not disgraceful," "sages do not care about themselves," and "killing robbers is not killing people" (Xunzi 22/29-30).
+Xunzi claims that these statements must be rejected because they interfere with the purpose of having names namely, to distinguish different things and social statuses, communicate intentions, and thus complete tasks.
+The first of these sayings was a doctrine of Song Xing and Yin Wen, who advocated it as part of their campaign against war and aggression.
+A widespread cultural expectation seems to have been that gentlemen should defend their honor by answering an insult with aggression or else be disgraced.
 To eliminate this motive for belligerence, Song Xing and Yin Wen taught that a gentleman could be insulted yet turn the other cheek without disgrace.
 Honor or disgrace rest in one's conduct, not in whether one responds to insults with violence.
 Xunzi seems to hold that this saying muddles the normal use of the names "honor" and "disgrace" and so confuses social statuses.
-In a separate discussion, he contends that the saying diverges from the sage-kings' model for the correct use of these names (18/102-112).
+In a separate discussion, he contends that the saying diverges from the sage-kings' model for the correct use of these names (Xunzi 18/102-112).
 The sage-kings, he claims, distinguished between moral honor and disgrace, which are qualities of one's conduct, and social honor and disgrace, which are a matter of social circumstances.
 A gentleman can accept social disgrace but never moral disgrace.
-Although Xunzi takes himself to be refuting Song Xing, his discussion is arguably a refinement, not a rebuttal, of Song and Yin's stance, which is not fundamentally paradoxical.